-On-The-Go Alerting allows authorized users to create and transmit CAP, IPAWS, and NWEM formatted alerts and warnings (“Alerts”) through IPAWS directly from an iPad or from the On-The-Go Alerting Web site.
+On-The-Go Alerting allows authorized users to create and transmit CAP, IPAWS, and NWEM formatted alerts and warnings (“Alerts”) through IPAWS directly from a desktop computer or any mobile device with an internet connection from the On-The-Go Alerting web site.

 Yes, you can send one type or any combination of the below types of messages.
 The choice is yours.

 No. On-The-Go Alerting uses the FEMA IPAWS network to deliver warnings and alerts via radio and TV, through NOAA weather radios and via cell phones that are CMAS/WEA compatible.
 The public is automatically notified on all of the selected dissemination channels without having to sign up.